knice/inquiry.ucsc.edu/source/_articles/2020-21/superior-simulations.md

 through the equations," Venturi said.
 "Based on the outcome, they might say there is a 30 percent chance of rain.
 That just means that three simulations out of ten produced rain."

+We could call this approach "sample-then-propagate."
+It's a necessary kludge because differential equations can only transport points to points.
+If you give them the fog of a probability distribution as input, they don't know what to do.
+Sample-then-propagate gives us pretty good weather forecasts.
+But it's awkward and inefficient, and it does not deliver a representation with any guarantee of accuracy.
 <figure class="" style="width:600px;">
   {% asset 2020/simulation-1aR.jpg @magick:resize=600 alt:'Globes' %}<figcaption>In the current &quot;sample-then-propagate&quot; approach to simulating natural
 phenomena, such as the weather, an initially uncertain measurement is